|HPS 0410||Einstein for Everyone|

 There is something important

-right about the approach.
-We cannot allow notions like time to become too
+and right about the approach.
+We cannot allow notions like time to become

-distant from the physical processes of the world.
-Special relativity has
+too distant from the physical processes of the world.
+Special relativity

-reminded us that our notions of time must respond to those processes and
+has reminded us that our notions of time must respond to those processes

-will see just how much more profound that entanglement is when we deal
+causation.
+We will see just how much more profound that entanglement is

 However, in my view, Reichenbach's approach goes too far.
 We do not just see the entanglement of space and time in his theory.
 We see the reduction of time order to causal order.
 Causation becomes the fundamental idea and time order is derived from it.
 The difficulty is that we end up with a primitive notion, causation, that we seem to understand less well than the thing we started with, time order.
 So now we must ask "what is causation?"
 We will have a harder time answering.
 Theories of the nature of causation remain diverse and controversial.
 (For my diatribe on causation see "Causation as Folk Science.")
 Time remains far less problematic; our theories of time are some of the best developed of all physics.
 A theory that reduces the less problematic to the more problematic seems to me to be most problematic.

 Among the candidate morals of this and the last two